-Man playing chess with monkey Type post Author Casey Luskin Date February 14, 2022 CategoriesBiologyEvolutionLife Sciences Tagged , cats, chimpanzees, common design, DNA, DNA polymerases, embryos, Emily Reeves, evolution, evolutionary transitions, fossil record, genes, genomes, homology, horses, humans, Icons of Evolution, Jonathan Wells, Khan Academy, orphan genes, Paul Nelson, phylogenetic trees, proteins, Richard Dawkins, students, teachers, Theodosius Dobzhansky, Tree of Life, Zombie Science (book) Khan Academy Misleads with Human-Chimp Genetic Similarity Argument for Common Ancestry Casey Luskin February 14, 2022 Biology, Evolution, Life Sciences 11 The video compares humans and chimps, saying the latter’s behaviors and facial expressions are “eerily human.”
+Man playing chess with monkey Type post Author Casey Luskin Date February 14, 2022 CategoriesBiologyEvolutionLife Sciences Tagged , cats, chimpanzees, common design, DNA, embryos, Emily Reeves, evolution, fossil record, genes, genomes, homology, horses, humans, Icons of Evolution, Jonathan Wells, Khan Academy, orphan genes, Paul Nelson, phylogenetic trees, proteins, Richard Dawkins, students, teachers, Theodosius Dobzhansky, Tree of Life, Zombie Science (book) Khan Academy Misleads with Human-Chimp Genetic Similarity Argument for Common Ancestry Casey Luskin February 14, 2022 Biology, Evolution, Life Sciences 11 The video compares humans and chimps, saying the latter’s behaviors and facial expressions are “eerily human.”
 I could say the same thing about my cat.
 Read More ›

 human-evolution Type post Author David Klinghoffer Date September 19, 2019 CategoriesBiologyScience EducationScience Reporting Tagged , __edited, Alfred Russel Wallace, alt-right, bipedalism, Bronx Zoo, Discovery Institute, education, Galápagos Islands, Glenn Branch, human evolution, Human Zoos, humans, James Watson, John West, Mind and Cosmos, National Center for Science Education (NCSE), Next Generation Science Standards, Ota Benga, phylogenetic trees, primates, public education, Sarah Chaffee, Texas, The Kingdom of Speech, Thomas Nagel, Tom Wolfe From The Atlantic on Teaching Human Evolution, a Bit of Rare Honesty in Reporting David Klinghoffer September 19, 2019 Biology, Science Education, Science Reporting 8 With permission from John West and Sarah Chaffee, here is the full text of their interview with staff writer Olga Khazan.
 Read More ›